BOJ should restrain ETF buying when markets calm, says board member Suzuki

 “It’s important to be mindful of the BOJ’s financial health in buying ETFs and REITs,” Suzuki said in a speech.
 “As the BOJ’s holdings increase, the impact on its financial health becomes bigger,” he added.

-A former commercial banker, Suzuki also said the BOJ must ensure Japan's banking sector is sound in order to make its monetary easing sustainable.
+But he said the BOJ won’t intentionally create volatility in the bond market, underscoring the difficulty it faces in trying to breathe life back to a market made dormant by its dominance.

+Suzuki also said the BOJ was ready to consider new schemes, if necessary to meet the changing funding needs of companies suffering from the prolonged hit by the pandemic.

-Under a policy dubbed yield curve control, the BOJ guides short-term interest rates at -0.1% and pledges to cap long-term rates around zero.
+Under a policy dubbed yield curve control (YCC), the BOJ guides short-term rates at -0.1% and pledges to cap long-term rates around zero.
 It also buys government bonds and risky assets such as ETFs to revive the economy.

+A former commercial banker, Suzuki is among those in the BOJ’s nine-member board who are more mindful of the rising cost of prolonged easing.

+Reporting by Leika Kihara; Additional reporting by Takahiko Wada; Editing by Chang-Ran Kim, Shri Navaratnam and Michael Perry

 Our Standards: The Thomson Reuters Trust Principles.